 Of course, my favorite aspect of immunity to talk about is the gut microbiome.
 The gut is where 70% of all immune cells in the body reside – and the health of the gut is central to the health of the immune system.

 Colostrum supplements are popular but can expose to low levels of dairy allergens.
 I like serum-derived immunoglobulins that come from beef but are safe for those with whey or casein issues.
-The go-to supplement for capsules is MegaIgG2000 and you can supplement or use a powdered source more affordably for more dose and double the servings with IgG-Boost 2500 Immunoglobulin Powder.
+The go-to supplement is MegaIgG2000.

 Exposure to Microbes, Foods, Dirt, and More!
 Weight-Training for Strong Immunity

 Remember Rocky IV when Sylvestor Stallone prepares for battle using only the natural elements around him.
 You see him carrying logs, chopping wood, and throwing boulders around all in the bitter cold to prepare for battle against the menacing Ivan Drago.Our immune system works like a dynamic barcode scanner at the grocery store.
 It’s scanning codes from proteins and compounds it interacts with constantly from food, people, surfaces, and the air we breathe – deciding what ends up in the grocery bag or thrown away – and adding new codes in its system when it comes across a new type of fruit or vegetable that it’s never scanned before.